badewen/Growtopia-Multibot/README.md

+Please kindly credit me or this repos if you are going to use this repos, thank you :)

 # Usage
 Press number key that correspond to page number in order to navigate through pages.
 - Page 1 = Packet and other logging thing